 - Music therapy

 - Animal-assisted therapy

 Progress leads a child on a new and healthier journey.
 While it is always sad to see a child leave, each staff member strives to see each child discharged to a less restrictive, positive placement.

 The Village Academy of Childhelp at the Childhelp Alice C. Tyler Village is a non-public school that serves children requiring a therapeutic environment as part of their elementary special education licensed or secondary education.
-The Academy enrolls students with needs that cannot be accommodated in a public school by providing high quality supervision, structure and intervention to ensure academic success for every student in the least restrictive environment.
+The Village Academy enrolls students with needs that cannot be accommodated in a public school by providing high quality supervision, structure and intervention to ensure academic success for every student in the least restrictive environment.

 The Village’s partners include the Virginia Association of Independent Special Education Facilities and the Virginia Coalition of Private Provider Association.
 The Village is a Virginia and West Virginia Medicaid provider, and is accredited with the Joint Commission as a behavioral health care provider.
 Residents of the Village have access to enrichment programs such as: